 It seems counterintuitive, but often some of the biggest opportunities to profit are in times of economic crisis.

-And there is a business that is absolutely booming in the ongoing Great Recession.
+And there is a business that is absolutely booming in the US right now.

 There are more customers than there have ever been in recent memory.
 Thanks to the Internet it’s easier than ever for individual entrepreneurs to get in on this opportunity – you can be anywhere in the world and work on your schedule.
 And the best part is that you make money – lots of money – when you help people in time of their greatest need.

 That brings me to the major unemployment problem going on right now.
 It’s a worldwide phenomenon.
 But let’s focus on the United States.